Customized Summer Programs at the University of Pécs, Hungary

 - The Role of Place Branding in a Globalized Europe and the European Capital of Culture Program

 Migrants and Minorities in Central Europe

 This program provides a historic overview of migrants and minority groups in Central Eastern Europe.
 The course analyzes international migration trends and policies across the region and includes the following modules: The History of Minorities and Migrants in Central Europe; 21st Century Migration Trends and Policies in Central Europe; and The Question of Nation States.

 Central European Archaeology between East and West

-This two-week summer school program offers students the opportunity to continue their studies in a hands-on, experiential environment of archeological sites and historical monuments from the Roman to Ottoman historical periods.
-The main academic topics include cultural connections between the Mediterranean region and Central Europe in prehistory and classical antiquity; Hungarian archaeology and its methods in the 21st century; Roman, early Christian, Medieval and Ottoman monuments in Pécs (UNESCO world heritage site); a field trip to Budapest (UNESCO world heritage site); and a field trip, archaeological excavation and museology studies in Paks, a future UNESCO world heritage site.
+This two-week program offers students the opportunity to continue their studies in a hands-on, experiential environment utilizing archeological sites and historical monuments from the Roman to Ottoman historical periods.
+The main academic topics include cultural connections between the Mediterranean region and Central Europe in prehistory and classical antiquity; Hungarian archaeology and its methods in the 21st century; Roman, early Christian, Medieval and Ottoman monuments in Pécs (UNESCO world heritage site); a field trip to Budapest (UNESCO world heritage site); and a field trip, archaeological excavation and museology study in the town of Paks, a future UNESCO world heritage site.

 Diversity as a Resource for Creativity